TheoW03/TheoW03/README.md

 my preferred languages are C++, java, C#...

-I spend most of my time usually creating dev tools and learning.
+I spend most of my time either working on programming langauges (designing them or creating a compiler for them) or doing something oriented around the Nintendo Entertainment System (usually making a game of somesort, or working on my NES console emulator)

 <h2> Langauges/Technologies </h2>